Back

 Share Now

-The VOYAGERS climate festival that’s putting on its own film festival
+The VOYAGERS climate festival that put on its own film festival

 Jun 21

-🔥THE HEAT will be putting on its own climate film festival – thanks to our curator Tristan Copley Smith, who will be selecting which submissions are shown at the festival.
+🔥THE HEAT put on its own climate film festival – thanks to our curator Tristan Copley Smith, who selected which submissions were shown at the festival.

 BY JOE ROWAN, June 21 2024

-🔥THE HEAT will be putting on its own climate film festival – thanks to our curator Tristan Copley Smith, who will be selecting which submissions are shown at the festival.
+🔥THE HEAT put on its own climate film festival – thanks to our curator Tristan Copley Smith, who selected which submissions were shown at the festival.

-One tool for fighting climate change is powerful narrative storytelling — which is why THE HEAT, the VOYAGERS climate-tech festival on September 20, will feature its own climate-film festival.
+One tool for fighting climate change is powerful narrative storytelling — which is why THE HEAT, the VOYAGERS climate-tech festival on September 20 2024, featured its own climate-film festival.

-Filmmaker and VOYAGER Tristan Copley Smith will be curating the festival, which we’re calling Hot Takes, and has opened a call for submissions.
-We’ll be showing three hours of mostly short films at the festival, which will be shown throughout the day: short non-fiction films, short fiction films, and climate promotional videos.
-The makers of three winning submissions will receive a free ticket to the festival, a small cash prize, and an opportunity to pitch their next film project to investors and climate insiders from the festival’s main stage.
+Filmmaker and VOYAGER Tristan Copley Smith curated the festival, called Hot Takes, and opened a call for submissions.
+We showed three hours of mostly short films at the festival, which were shown throughout the day: short non-fiction films, short fiction films, and climate promotional videos.
+The makers of three winning submissions received a free ticket to the festival, a small cash prize, and an opportunity to pitch their next film project to investors and climate insiders from the festival’s main stage.

 “Ideally, we’re looking for film content that’s been generated in the past few years that aligns with VOYAGERS’ and THE HEAT’s remit of being quite optimistic, solutions-focused, and unconventional,” Copley Smith says.
 “It’ll bring a nice respite during the conference to watch some creative inputs from filmmakers who’ve been dealing with this issue in a creative context, as opposed to a solutions-oriented context.”